-As a member of Orr & Reno’s Environmental practice group, Maureen represents business and individual clients in a broad range of environmental matters spanning air, water, wetlands, shoreland and waste issues.
-She counsels industrial and commercial clients on federal and state environmental permitting and compliance matters in transaction and enforcement settings.
-She works with clients and government agencies to resolve environmental compliance issues, including lead paint, hospital hazardous waste and air permitting.
+As a member of Orr & Reno’s Environmental practice group, Maureen represents business and individual clients in a broad range of environmental matters spanning air, water, wetlands, shoreland, and waste issues.
+She counsels industrial and commercial clients on federal and state environmental permitting and compliance matters, including hazardous waste compliance in health care facilities.
+She works with clients and government agencies to resolve environmental compliance and permitting issues in transaction and enforcement settings, including contaminated sites and ground water, wetlands, and air permitting.
 She defends clients in federal and state environmental enforcement actions.
-Her practice includes representing businesses and individuals in administrative proceedings before the U.S. Environmental Protection Agency and the New Hampshire Department of Environmental Services.
+Her practice includes representing businesses and individuals in administrative proceedings and appeals before the U.S. Environmental Protection Agency and the New Hampshire Department of Environmental Services.

-As a member of the Legal Ethics and Malpractice practice group, Maureen counsels lawyers on professional conduct matters and provides defense services to lawyers in disciplinary proceedings before the New Hampshire Supreme Court Professional Conduct Committee.
+As a member of the Professional Misconduct practice group, Maureen counsels lawyers on professional conduct matters and provides defense services in lawyer disciplinary proceedings and other professional conduct proceedings.

 - New Hampshire Attorney General’s Office

 - U.S. Environmental Protection Agency in Washington, D.C

 - Lead state counsel in largest groundwater damages recovery action in New Hampshire.

 - Lead counsel in siting approval for natural gas transmission facility.

 - Lead counsel in state approval of ownership transfer for combined-cycle natural gas power plant.

 Maureen works closely with clients to provide prompt and practical legal advice on complex problems.

 - Member and former Vice-Chair, Energy & Telecommunications Committee, NHBIA